Open-Health-Manager/standard-patient-health-record-ig/input/pagecontent/datastorage.md

 A complete longitudinal patient health record may feasibly span 100 years or more.
 This presents numerous challenges, espcially considering that the earliest EMR systems were only first written in the early 1970s.
 Statue of limitations require that healthcare practitioners keep pediatric records until an 18th birthday, but even an 18 year storage requirement by providers falls well short of a 76yr life expectancy.
 Anybody over 30 years of age is therefore almost guaranteed to have some records on hardcopy paper, compact disk, USB drive, floppy drive, or other storage medium.

+> Note: The only portion of this Implementation Guide that is required for conformance testing is the ability to import/export the .sphr filetype.
+All other parts of this implementation guide are optional, and are provided to assist the implementor in modeling patient histories in FHIR format.

 ### FHIR Storage